-General Learning Goal: The students will understand why wellness is an integral component of the law enforcement profession, and the necessity for being in good physical condition.
+General Learning Goal: The students will understand why wellness is an integral component of the law enforcement profession, and the necessity of being in good physical condition.

-1. Recognize the impact that police work has on a healthy lifestyle.
+- 1. Recognize the impact that police work has on a healthy lifestyle. - 2.
+Understand diet's impact on wellness. - 3.
+Understand the importance of flexibility and the need for stretching as part of a workout routine. - 4.
+Understand the importance of good body mechanics to avoid injury during a workout.

-- 2. Understand the difference between aerobic and anaerobic exercise. - 3.
-Know the difference between absolute and dynamic strength. - 4.
-Understand the importance of flexibility and types of stretching techniques. - 5.
-Know what percent of body fat is acceptable (by health standards). - 6.
-Understand diet's impact on wellness.
+5. Know what percent of body fat is acceptable (by health standards).